z-prince/mod-0-project-be/section2/README.md

 git push origin main
 ```

-You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did in this section!
+You should now be able to log in to GitHub, navigate to your remote repository and see all the work you did in this section!

 ## Index Links